Shechterlab/nextflow-rnaseq/README.md

 sbatch ~/nextflow-rnaseq-deseq2/nextflow_test.sh

 # 5. To run the pipeline, first make a directory for your experiment.
-Then, make a sample metadata file called within that directory: "nextflow_sample_metadata.csv" (example file here: https://github.com/nf-core/rnaseq/blob/3.9/assets/samplesheet.csv) with the experimental design.
+Then, make a sample metadata file within that directory called: "nextflow_sample_metadata.csv" (example file here: https://github.com/nf-core/rnaseq/blob/3.9/assets/samplesheet.csv) with the experimental design.
 Example below:

 mkdir ~/EB_2019_12_A549_test